+Results of the Plan for fiscal year ended June 30, 2019 are based on liabilities developed in an actuarial valuation performed as of January 1, 2018 and rolled forward to the plan's measurement date of December 31, 2018.

 Results of the Plan for fiscal year ended June 30, 2018 are based on liabilities developed in an actuarial valuation performed as of January 1, 2018.
-The Plan's measurement date is December 31, 2017.
+The Plan's measurement date was December 31, 2017.

-Results of the Plan for fiscal year ended June 30, 2017 are based on liabilities developed in an actuarial valuation performed as of January 1, 2016 and rolled forward to the Plan's measurement date of December 31, 2016.